 Garmin Fenix 8: Potential release date

-Fenix 7 was announced at the start of this year and made available for purchase towards the end of January.
-But what about the other iterations in the series?
+Fenix 7 was announced at the start of 2022 and made available for purchase towards the end of January.
+In the summer of 2023 we saw the Pro version.
+But what about the earlier iterations in the series?

 Here’s the recent release schedule.